jgomer2001/flowless/engine/README.md

 # Flowless (engine)

-A component in charge of executing flowless authentication flows.
+A component in charge of executing authentication flows.